NullArray/PyCat/README.md

 # PyCat
 Python Net Tool

-Pycat is a python replacement tool for netcat.
+PyCat is a python replacement tool for netcat.
 That automatically scans for hosts that are up on the local network.
 Simply run PyCat.py without arguments to automatically start scanning the network.
 CTRL+C will interrupt scanning and display the options for interacting with hosts that are up.

 # Update